What is the average mortgage refinance cost?

-Let’s get right to the main question: how much does it cost to refinance a house?
+Let’s get right to the main question: What's the average cost to refinance a home loan?

-Most homeowners will pay between 2% and 6% of their remaining loan balance.
-On a typical mortgage, that’s about $2,000 to $7,500 in closing costs.
+Most homeowners will pay between 2% and 6% of the new loan amount, which is similar to the remaining balance on your original mortgage.
+On an average mortgage, that’s about $5,000 to $15,000 in closing costs.
 The exact amount depends on a few key factors, like your loan size, credit profile, income, location and the lender you choose.

 Every lender has its own fee structure, and third-party costs can vary by state.
-And here’s the kicker: these costs are usually due at closing, on top of your regular monthly mortgage payment.
+And here’s the kicker: These costs are usually due at closing, on top of your regular monthly mortgage payment.
 Some lenders may offer options to roll them into your new loan, but they’re still part of the overall cost.
-These costs are typically due at closing, on top of your monthly mortgage payment.

 Want a clearer picture of what it might cost you to refinance?
-Use our Mortgage Refinance Calculator to get a personalized estimate.
+Use our Mortgage Refinance Calculator to get an estimate and compare your current loan to a new one.

 Refinancing your mortgage means replacing your current loan with a new one, and just like your original mortgage, it comes with a few upfront costs.
 Think of it as hitting the reset button—paperwork and all.
 Most refinance costs fall into three main buckets:

-Some fees are standard, while others vary based on your lender, loan size or location.
-And here’s a pro tip: a few of them are negotiable.
+Some mortgage refinance fees are standard, while others vary based on your lender, loan size or location.
+But guess what?
+A few of them are negotiable.
 Knowing the average refinance fees helps you spot inflated costs, compare lender offers with confidence and make sure you’re getting the best deal possible.

 These are the fees charged directly by your lender—the cost of getting your new loan off the ground.